Villa Cetinale: Other elements

 Villa Cetinale was one of the 70 gardens included by Edith Wharton in her 1904 book Italian Villas and Their Gardens, with illustrations and a plan of it.
 The garden is also included in the 1997 book Edith Wharton’s Italian Gardens by Vivian Russell, and featured on the cover.

+In popular culture

+The villa features in the season three finale of the TV series Succession.